transdigiware/blockchain/howto/ibp-console-join-network.md

 To send your MSP to the console where the ordering service was created:

 1. Navigate to the **Organizations** tab.
 You can see the organizations available for export are listed under **Available organizations**.
-Click the **download** button inside the organization tile to download the JSON configuration file that represents the MSP of the peer organization.
+Click the **Export** button inside the `Org2 MSP` organization tile to download the JSON configuration file that represents the MSP of the peer organization.
 Note: you must be an admin of the **peer organization**, meaning you have the peer organization admin identity in your Wallet.
 2. Send this file to the ordering service admin in an out of band operation.

 ### Import the organization definition